blip-lorist/book-duets-api/product_plan.md

 # Product Plan - Book Duets

 ## Problem Statement
-Book Duets is an API and app made for the amusement and curiosity of music and literature fans.
+Book Duets is an API and a web app made for the amusement and curiosity of music and literature fans.
 Users may create custom mashups of literary works and lyrics, or they may explore suggested author-musician pairings.
 Through Book Duets, you can create unique mashups and explore trivia about how musicians and authors influence each other.

 ## Market Research
 There doesn't seem to be anything out there that smashes book excerpts and lyrics together.
 Here are some related services and TwitterBots out there that use similar concepts: